Investigative Grand Jury FAQ

 What is the primary responsibility of an Investigative Grand Jury?

-The Investigative Grand Jury's primary responsibility is to independently investigate complaints concerning the public welfare or safety.
-The Investigative Grand Jury is constitutionally authorized to make recommendations in the form of a report that may be broadly disseminated following the conclusion of an investigation.
-Valuable information can be obtained following an investigation by a grand jury.
+The Investigative Grand Jury's primary authority is to independently investigate complaints concerning public welfare or safety.
+The Investigative Grand Jury is constitutionally authorized to make recommendations in the form of a report that may be disseminated following the conclusion of an investigation.

 Who may request the Investigative Grand Jury?